-The fact that indeed all truly exceptional fillings are included follows from the use of Moser's template~\cite{Mo}, that allows one to make SnapPy's numerical calculations rigorous.
+The fact that indeed all truly exceptional fillings are included follows from the use of the \emph{hikmot} library~\cite{HIKMOT}, that allows one to make SnapPy's numerical calculations rigorous.
 For $M_5$, the list of candidate exceptional fillings actually turned out to be extremely small up to the action of some symmetry groups, and the conclusion of the proof of Theorem~\ref{main:intro:teo} was then obtained by explicitly recognizing the manifolds resulting from the candidate exceptional fillings, thus proving them not to be hyperbolic; this process was carried out both by hand and using the Matveev-Tarkaev~\cite{Rec} nice \emph{Recognizer} program.
-We point out that our python code {\tt find\_exceptional\_fillings.py} is publicly available from~\cite{M} and can be used on any hyperbolic manifold.
+We point out that the code {\tt find\_exceptional\_fillings.py} can be used on any hyperbolic manifold.
 We have tested the code on various manifolds and found that the output list of candidate exceptional fillings is typically correct (\emph{i.e.},~all the fillings in the list are indeed exceptional).
 The proof of Theorem~\ref{main:intro:teo} contained in Section~\ref{proof:section} below may be viewed as a tutorial introduction to the code.